cityofaustin/atd-airflow/toolbox/certbot/README.md

 ## Restart Airflow

-The script is used to restart Airflow with docker compose and is stored in /root/automated-tasks/atd-airflow on atd-data03.
+The script is used to restart Airflow after renewing the certificate.